 There are three tones that effective headlines have; preventing a loss, highlighting a benefit, and sparking a question.
 For example, you can show the value in loss prevention with a headline like: “Don’t let a bad spine hold you down – consult our chiropractors now”.
 Alternatively, you can highlight the benefit with: “Live strong in your golden years – let us help you by getting a free quote”.

 Psychology and selling go hand in hand.
-Believe it or not, viewers subconsciously associate emotions with your site’s color scheme.
+Believe it or not, viewers subconsciously associate emotions with your site’s colour scheme.
 For example, blue implies security and authority, while red inspires cravings and love.

 Correcting your landing page mistakes is a step in the right direction.
 Remember that you need constant adjustments and tests to identify what works and what fails.